-With a digital camera attached to your T300/ T302, you can take, view, store and send highquality pictures over the air to another mobile phone, as MMS messages, or you can send them to an e-mail address or Web photo album.
+With a digital camera attached to your phone, you can take, view, store and send high-quality pictures over the air to another mobile phone, as MMS messages, or you can send them to an email address or Web photo album.
 Downloading images from the Web is another alternative.
 Thousands of online image collections already exist on the Web and many sites are already gearing up to include images for use in mobile phones.

 There are various ways to incorporate images and other multimedia into your communication.
-You can attach pictures to people listed in your phone book and have pictures or icons of the caller identifying them in your display.
+You can attach pictures to people listed in your phonebook and have pictures or icons of the caller identifying them in your display.